A topic from the subject of Analytical Chemistry in Chemistry.

 Precipitates

 Precipitates are solids that form when ions in solution come together to create an insoluble compound.
-The formation of a precipitate is driven by the principle of equilibrium, which states that the rate of formation of the precipitate is equal to the rate of its dissolution.
+The formation of a precipitate is driven by the principle of equilibrium, which states that, at equilibrium, the rate of formation of the precipitate is equal to the rate of its dissolution.

 Solubility Product Constant